9-Week Online Course

-This 13-week online course focuses on the skills necessary to be a Strategic Leader.
+This 9-week online course focuses on the skills necessary to be a Strategic Leader.
 It is intended for people who want to establish a new ministry vision and plan, or improve and expand an existing ministry.
 Participants will learn and apply the principles and skills involved in creating a compelling vision, direction and strategy necessary for the longer-term growth and success of a team or ministry.
-This includes the basic skills required to think strategically, develop a vision, outcomes and strategies, make decisions, set goals and priorities, delegate and effectively lead change.
+This includes the basic skills required to think strategically, develop a vision, outcomes and strategies, set goals and priorities and delegate.

 - Weekly 90 min LIVE discussion/video call every Friday at 10:00-11:30 am (Bangkok time).

 - A final project strategy paper must be submitted within 1 week of the last LIVE discussion.

 - It is highly recommended that students set aside 1-2 hours per day (Monday – Friday) to spend on the course.
 Participants are to complete the weekly videos, engage in online discussions and start their weekly assignment prior to Fridays LIVE discussion for optimal learning.

 The course was created and designed with three main outcomes in mind:

 Aiming to impart a particular leadership skill where leaders develop confidence in implementing the vision that God has laid on their hearts.
 Allowing Holy Spirit to guide us through each step.